-When we finally got to New York after our journey down the Hudson, we took a cab home to Bushwick.
-Both exhausted, we went straight to bed and promptly fell asleep, after we’d taken our clothes off and remaining only in our bras and panties.
+When we finally got to New York, we took a cab home to Brooklyn.
+Both exhausted, we went straight to bed and fell asleep.
 It was dark when I awoke and Mel was still asleep, on her stomach, her face turned away from me on her pillow.
 After using the bathroom, I returned to my side of the bed and lay on my left side watching her breathe.
 I raised up and lowered my lips to hers.
 She reacted but did not awaken.
 My lips lowered to her neck and I ran the fingers of my right hand across her cheek.
 She reacted more.
-Suddenly I was on top of her, grinding into her as I wrested her lips open.
-Her eyes opened and she looked confused and disoriented and for a moment I feared she’d push me away.
+Suddenly I was on top of her, grinding into her as I wrested her lips apart.
+Her eyes opened and she looked confused and disoriented and for a moment I feared she would push me away.
 I felt her hands instead circle to my back, clutching me closer, her tongue battling mine.
-Her hands reached to unclasp my bra and then she raised so I could do the same to her.
+Her hands reached to unclasp my bra—which I’d slept in—and she raised so I could do the same to her.

 I got up and removed my panties before straddling Mel’s head, which I grabbed and pulled into my pussy.
-I’d never done this before, but I needed her in my and after several licks I felt her tongue enter me as deep as it could get, with me pulling her as hard as I could, not caring for her or her tongue or her neck.
-Only care about her and my need to be connected, however brutally, to her.
-Realizing that her tongue in me wouldn’t get me off, I relaxed my grip.
+I had never done this before, but I needed her in me and after several licks, I felt her tongue enter as deep as it could get, with me pulling her as hard as I could, not caring for her or her tongue or her neck.
+I only cared about her and my need to be connected, however brutally, to her.
+Realizing that her tongue in me would not get me off, I relaxed my grip.
 “Clit.
 Clit.
 Bite it.”